cedric-dem/ganalyzer/README.md

 - **Layer-by-layer inspection**: choose network layers and visualize intermediate activations rather than only final outputs.
 - **Epoch navigation**: move between saved generator and discriminator checkpoints to watch the model evolve during training.
 - **Training statistics**: save losses and discriminator scores during training for later plotting and comparison.
-- **Offline sample generators**: produce checkpoint-by-checkpoint evolution samples and continuous latent-space movement sequences as PNG files.
+- **Post-training asset pipeline**: export TensorFlow Lite models, produce sample and reproduction images, and build training-comparison plots.
 - **Multiple interfaces**: a Vue web UI is the default interface, with a legacy Tkinter UI still available through configuration.
 - **Android model path**: trained models can be converted toward TensorFlow Lite usage for the included Android app experiment.